 You could have a bent axle or your driveshaft may need inspection.
 These constant parts transfer engine power to the rear axles and wheels in rear-wheel drive vehicles.

 - Does your vehicle shake when you use your brakes?

 If so, most likely your rotors are damaged.
 The rotor is the shiny, silver disc-shaped component on vehicles with a disc brake system.
 A rotor can be damaged if used excessively (too much weight or excessive use) The calipers and brake pads, which squeeze the brake rotors to make the car stop, can’t get an even grip on a damaged rotor, which will create shaking.

-Keep in mind these are just SOME reasons your vehicle could be vibrating but not the only possibilities.
-Virginia Tire and Auto recommends you bring your vehicle in for inspection for a proper and thorough evaluation.
+Keep in mind these are just SOME reasons your vehicle could be vibrating but are not the only possibilities.
+Virginia Tire & Auto recommends you bring your vehicle in for inspection for a proper and thorough evaluation.